usnistgov/feasst/CONTRIBUTING.rst

 * swig python wrap arguments std::istream and std::ostream for serialization
 * add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects
 * Refactor Select classes.
 There are too many, and VisitModels may prefer to update select properties (e.g., cell, eik)
+* Jupyter notebook output should go to cells, not terminal that runs jupyter.